learn-co-curriculum/python-p3-mapping-python-classes-to-a-database/README.md

   instance's `id` attribute equal to the `id` of its associated database table row.

-Let's revisit our code that instantiated and saved some songs by opening the Python shell and entering the following code:
+Let's revisit our code that instantiated and saved some songs by running `python debug.py` and entering the following code:

 ```py
 hello = Song("Hello", "25")